Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 • clean up the price field

-• generate a markdown string for the product detail based on all the fields (for LLM to extract taxonomy and complementary taxonomy, we find that markdown works best as context for LLM).
+• generate a markdown string for the product detail based on all the fields (for LLM to extract taxonomy and complementary taxonomy, we find that markdown works best as context for the LLM).

 Within the flow, we plug in the data mapping transformation to process each product JSON.